meenamurali2m/Capstone_Project/README.md

 ### 6.2 Model Testing

-Using the Model for Diabetes Prediction, we test a scenrio to predict the outcome if the patient is diabetic or non-diabetic
+Using the Model for Diabetes Prediction, we test a scenario to predict the outcome if the patient is diabetic or non-diabetic

 ---